studiokicobi/wednesday-the-raven/chapters/chapter-08.md

 They stopped.

-Ella lay on the ground with her eyes shut, too dizzy to stand.
+Ella lay on the ground, eyes shut and too dizzy to stand.
 She heard a brief scuffle, and the scarf went slack.
 A shadow fell over her.

 “Hello, sparrow,” whispered a hoarse voice.